Māori King movement - 1860-94

 Page 4 – Raupatu

-Land confiscation
+Land confiscations

-The government decided to pay for the war by confiscating land, including the vast area it had occupied in Waikato.
-Confiscation of the land of Māori ‘engaged in rebellion’ was given a cloak of legitimacy by the New Zealand Settlements Act 1863.
-Grey had signalled the likelihood of such consequences in the ultimatum he issued as his troops invaded Waikato in July 1863: if they took up arms against the Crown, Māori would forfeit the ‘right to the possession of their lands guaranteed to them by the Treaty of Waitangi’.
+The government decided to pay for the war by confiscating land, including the 500,000 hectares that it had occupied in Waikato.
+This was all possible under the terms of the 1863 New Zealand Settlements Act.
+Grey had also signalled such consequences with his ultimatum issued on the eve of the invasion of Waikato in July 1863.
+Māori had been warned that in acting against the Crown they would forfeit the ‘right to the possession of their lands guaranteed to them by the Treaty of Waitangi’.

 A spiritual response – Pai Mārire and Tariao

 In 1862 Te Ua had a vision of the archangel Gabriel, who instructed him to lead his people in 'casting off the yoke of the Pākehā'.
-The birthright of the Israelites (the Māori people) would be restored in the land of Canaan (New Zealand), and following a day of deliverance the unrighteous would perish.
+The birthright of Israelites (the Māori people) would be restored in the land of Canaan (New Zealand), and following a day of deliverance the unrighteous would perish.

 Some Pai Mārire converts aimed to drive Pākehā from Māori land and believed a Māori nation could be created under Tāwhiao's leadership.
-Settlers feared a general uprising, but Tāwhiao, a convert to Pai Mārire in 1864, continued to reject violence, declaring In 1867 that 'the sword was sheathed'.
-In 1868, when the campaigns of Tītokowaru and Te Kooti erupted, Tāwhiao supported neither.
+Settlers feared a general uprising, but Tāwhiao, a convert since 1864, rejected the violence associated with the spread of Pai Mārire.
+In 1867 he declared that 'the sword was sheathed' and remained firmly committed to peace.
+In 1868, when the campaigns of Titokowaru and Te Kooti erupted, Tāwhiao supported neither.
 He refused to grant Te Kooti sanctuary in the King Country until he too 'sheathed his sword'.

-In the mid-1870s the Kīngitanga adopted the Tariao (Morning Star) faith.
+Between 1875 and 1876 the Kīngitanga modified its religious expression when it adopted the Tariao (Morning Star) faith.
 This combined Pai Mārire prayers with new forms of ritual.
-The Tariao were ministers of the new faith; Tāwhiao, as the head Tariao, communicated with them by issuing pānuitanga (announcements) which called on them to obey a list of rules.
-Roads, the telegraph, surveys and landselling were once again banned, while older Māori customs such as taua muru (punishing raids), the use of tohunga (priests) to curse enemies and the imposition of tapu (forbidden actions) were revived.
+The Tariao were ministers of the new faith; Tāwhiao, as the head Tariao, communicated with them in a series of panuitanga (announcements), calling on them to obey a list of rules that once again banned roads, telegraphs, surveys, land selling, as well as some older Māori customs.
+These included taua muru (punishing raids), the use of tohunga (priests) for cursing enemies and the imposition of tapu.

 How to cite this page

-'Raupatu', URL: https://nzhistory.govt.nz/politics/the-maori-king-movement-1860-94/raupatu-confiscations, (Ministry for Culture and Heritage), updated 25-Feb-2020
+'Raupatu', URL: /politics/the-maori-king-movement-1860-94/raupatu-confiscations, (Ministry for Culture and Heritage), updated 11-Jul-2014